 Part-time students are those who are registered for fewer than 12 credits.
 The College will accept part-time, tuition-paying, nonresident students into general education, technical, and evening courses, provided that vacancies exist in a particular area.
-The tuition rate is by contact hour.
+The tuition rate is by credit hour.
 Further information is available in the Office of Financial Aid and Registration.

-Credit Value and Course Numbers The semester hour.
+Credit Value and Course Numbers